ImperialOctopus/worlds-to-follow/docs/03-arts/10-projection.md

 - Be either mobile, or fixed in place.
 - Be any weight, ranging in density from air to stone.

 The object cannot be damaged or broken.
 It cannot cause damage to anything by itself (e.g. by falling), but could be used by a creature for an attack if appropriate (e.g. a sword).
-The object is not real, and can't hold _traces_.
+The object is not real, and can't hold trace.

 Especially complicated objects may require an Expression roll.
 </AbilityCard>